 Sometimes, when it rains, it pours!
 We already featured Connecticut Warblers from the breeding grounds in our Boreal Forest episode, but this migrant in Cape May, New Jersey put on a jaw-dropping performance in September 2020, weeks after that Boreal Forest episode premiered on OutBirding.
 This bird was too cool NOT to show off, so here's another helping of Connecticut Warbler just for you.
 Tom Johnson shares a few tips for finding and identifying this impressive bird during fall migration.

 A large part of our Field Guides team lives in the very birdy US state of Arizona.
 Micah Riegner, John Coons, Chris Benesh, Dave Stejskal, and Rose Ann Rowlett take us around the state to a broad diversity of habitats as they show off the many species of woodpeckers that inhabit Arizona's deserts, canyons, plateaus, and mountain forests.

-There are currently 37 episodes in the library with a total runtime of 12 hours, 23 minutes.
-We launched in September 2020 with 18 videos and are currently adding a new video 3-4 times per month.
-Videos average roughly 15 minutes, with some shorter, and others longer, up to 30 minutes.
+Our 85 episodes have a total runtime of over 27 hours.
+We launched in September 2020 with 18 videos and are currently adding new videos regularly.
+Many episodes are 15-20 minutes, with some shorter, and others longer.